 Our Company Structure & Vision

 Addison Lee was established in 1975 with the belief that ground transportation could be done better.
 By combining the latest technologies with traditional customer service values, we disrupted the industry (before disrupting industries had even become a thing).
-Our iconic black cars have been on the road ever since.
-We are headquartered in London, United Kingdom and have offices in Hong Kong and USA.
-In addition, we are supported by affiliates and our services are now available in 100 cities worldwide through our app and carry out over 10 million journeys each year in London alone.
+We combine exceptional reliability, a high level of safety, sophisticated technology and 24/7 support teams to ensure our customers receive a first-class service that offers excellent value for money.

-Our service doesn’t stop at people.
-Over 300 vans, 90 motorcycles and 35 cycles move your parcels and packages with the same immaculate service you’d expect from our cars.
+Our service does not stop at people.
+We are the market leader in London for Same Day delivery with over 400 vans, 120 motorcycles and 40 cycles to move your parcels and packages with the same immaculate service you would expect from our passenger cars.

-Our vision is to be the world’s premium brand ground transportation service or our customers.
+Our vision is to be the world’s premium brand ground transportation service for our customers.